Zina D. H. Young: Marriages and children

 Young recorded in her autobiography that she was courted by Henry Bailey Jacobs when she was eighteen years old.
-During this time, Joseph Smith also taught her about plural marriage in private conversations; he proposed that she become his spiritual wife on at least three different occasions.
+During this time, Joseph Smith also taught her about plural marriage in private conversations; he proposed that she become his plural wife on at least three different occasions.
 Young declined the proposals out of her respect for Emma Smith and for traditional Christian monogamy, and because such a union would require secrecy.
 On March 7, 1841, she married Jacobs, believing she had thus avoided future proposals from Smith.
 Nauvoo mayor John C. Bennett conducted the ceremony.
 Her journal from the day of the wedding reads: I was Married to Mr. Henry Bailey Jacobs.
 He had been a missionary preaching the Gospel for some time.
 His Father Henry Jacobs was one of the first elders in the Church, faithful and true until the last.Young became pregnant shortly after her marriage.
 However, she continued to feel concern that she had rejected God by rejecting Joseph, whom she considered a prophet and God's spokesperson.
 She later recorded, "I received a testimony for myself from the Lord of this work, and that Joseph Smith was a prophet of God before I ever saw him, while I resided in the state of New York, given in answer to prayer.
 I knew him in his lifetime, and know him to have been a great true man and a servant of God."
 Smith wrote to her in October 1841 that he had "put it off till an angel with a drawn sword stood by me and told me if I did not establish that principle [plurality of wives] upon the earth I would lose my position and my life."
 She and Smith were married on October 27, 1841.
 Her brother Dimick performed the ceremony.
 By that time, Joseph was married to six other women: Emma Smith, Fanny Alger, Louisa Beaman, Lucinda Pendleton Morgan, Nancy Marinda Johnson Hyde, and Clarissa Reed Hancock.